TristanBrattinga/anno-amsterdam/README.md

 ## Design Rationale

-The design rationale can be found in the [Wiki](https://github.com/TristanBrattinga/anno-amsterdam/wiki) of this repository.
+The design rationale can be found in the [wiki of this repository](https://github.com/TristanBrattinga/anno-amsterdam/wiki).

 ## Development